osg-htc/technology/docs/software/osg-build-tools.md

 #### Options

-This section lists the command-line options.
+This section lists the common command-line options.

 ##### --help